 Any road sign with a diagonal line across it means that the action illustrated is prohibited, or that this is the end of the condition.
 You see this most often on signs with a direction arrow.
 A sign with the diagonal band means NO LEFT TURN or NO RIGHT TURN depending on which way the arrow is pointing.
 If there is no diagonal band on the sign it means that the turn is required.

 Triangles pointing up warn of SPECIAL ROAD CONDITIONS.
 They usually show a silhouette of the hazard such as curves, skidding auto, running children, crosswalk, overhead clearance, or just a large exclamation mark!
 Be alert.

-This sign warns of running children near a school in Paris, France.
+This sign warns of running children near a school in Paris.
+Ecole is the French word for school.
 After stopping, the speed limit is 40 kph, about 25 mph.